 ER: It kills me to see my son in so much pain.
 This is a horrible disease.
 I want to see a cure so nobody has to suffer.

 CM: We chose Boston Children’s due to the hospital being a NPF hospital.
 We wanted those that are up to date on are the research and procedures.
-Dr. Emit Grover is a NPF doctor and is amazing.
+Dr. Amit Grover is a NPF doctor and is amazing.
 I wanted to be part of an organization that can help bring more awareness and hopefully more treatments for this disease.

 Theisens: Anytime we can help other parents and connect with people facing a similar battle it helps all parties cope.
 Support and awareness are two big needs and groups like the National Pancreas Foundation and its chapters fill that void.